sveltejs/kit/.changeset/ninety-clouds-love.md

 "@sveltejs/kit": patch
 ---

-fix: Do not automatically add a nonce to the `style-src` directive in the Content Security Policy when the `style-src` directive already contains `unsafe-inline`.
+fix: only add nonce to `style-src` CSP directive when `unsafe-inline` is not present